-If you’re planning to implement an ISMS (information security management system), you’ll need to document the scope of your project – or, in other words, define what information needs to be protected.
+If you’re planning to implement an ISMS (information security management system), you’ll need to document the scope of your project.

 Benefits of defining the scope of your ISMS

-Organisations that define the scope of their ISMS will have a much better understanding of their information security environment – where their data resides, where their data is safe, what format the data is held in, and so on.
+Organisations that define the scope of their ISMS will have a much better understanding of their information security environment.

-Knowing this helps you complete information security audits, particularly when it comes to understand how to approach specific risks and which controls are most suitable.
+Knowing this helps you complete information security audits, particularly when it comes to understanding how to approach specific risks and which controls are most suitable.

 For example, you might identify a third-party data processor that collects information on your behalf – like a payroll service.